liamodwyer/github-pages/_workshop/blog.md

 date: 0000-01-04    # Page order is set by date
 ---

+In this section we set up a Jekyll blog on GitHub Pages to learn about _config.yml, YML front matter, and Posts.

 ## Set Up Your Project Repository

 First, **create a new repository** for your example blog:

-- On GitHub, click the "+" plus icon in the upper right of the nav bar.
+- On GitHub, click the `+` plus icon in the upper right of the nav bar.
-- Select "New repository".
+- Select `New repository`.
-- Fill in "Create a new repository" page:
+- Fill in `Create a new repository` page:
-    - "Repository name", since this will be your new example blog and be part of the URL, think a bit about what you want to call it.
+    - `Repository name`, since this will be your new example blog and be part of the URL, think a bit about what you want to call it.
 Use all lowercase, no spaces, and no weird characters.
 Dash (`-`) or underscore (`_`) are okay.
-    - Check the "Add a README file" option.
+    - Check the `Add a README file` option.
-- Finally, click the green "Create repository" button.
+- Finally, click the green `Create repository` button.

 Second, **activate GitHub Pages**:

-- Click the "Settings" tab.
+- Click the `Settings` tab.
-- Scroll down to the "GitHub Pages" section.
+- Click `Pages` on the left menu.
-- Under "Source", use the dropdown to select "main" branch and leave folder as "/ (root)".
+- Under `Source`, use the dropdown to select `main` branch and leave folder as `"/ (root)"`.
-- Click "Save".
+- Click `Save`.

 ---------------